ilmoraunio/conjtest/README.md

 for example, write policies against your EDN files, Kubernetes configurations, Terraform code, or against other common configuration formats.

+Conjtest enables you to:

+- Define & run policies against your infrastructure as part of your CI pipeline or Git Hooks using a standardized tool.
+- Catch problems or security issues before they become incidents & enforce compliance.
+- Use Clojure to define your infrastructure policies, which may either support a full-stack Clojure approach or enable gradual introduction of Clojure to a codebase.
+- Provide Go/Conftest parsers for compatibility.

 ## Project status

 [![Slack](https://img.shields.io/badge/slack-conjtest-orange.svg?logo=slack)](https://clojurians.slack.com/app_redirect?channel=conjtest)